 The Michigan AFL-CIO Labor Foundation is our affiliated charitable nonprofit organization established in 2019.

 The Michigan AFL-CIO Labor Foundation is our affiliated 501(c)(3) charitable nonprofit organization established in 2019.
-Our mission is to curtail generational economic and social injustice through long-term investment in the memorialization, education, and association of the Michigan labor movement within our communities.
+Our mission is to combat economic and social injustice by connecting the working people with resources within Michigan’s charitable, educational and legal systems.
 Our work focuses on:

 Combined, in those communities across the state, there are over one million Michigan citizens who are active or retired union members.
 United Way-Labor Liaisons support community events, coordinate emergency response efforts, advocate for working families on local and state issue campaigns.
 Labor Liaisons work with CLC’s and local affiliates share the history of labor in their community while continuing to the deepen the bond between local union members and the communities they live, work, pray, and play in.